-In light of recent developments in the world related to pandemic COVID-19, it was decided that the 44th session of the World Heritage Committee, initially scheduled for 29 June - 9 July 2020 will be postponed to a later date.
-Consultations are currently under way to determine the exact dates of the session.
+In light of the developments in the world related to pandemic COVID-19, it was decided that the?44th session of the World Heritage Committee, initially scheduled for 29 June - 9 July 2020 would be postponed to a later date.

 the World Heritage Convention

 Strengthen the?Credibility of the World Heritage List.